mpara17/webdev-resources/README.md

 # Web Development Resources💻

 ## Hello 👋
- May this repository stand as a resource guide that will help you navigate through the Kode with Klossy camp as well as for future reference for continuing to build your skills for web development.
-For anyone who is not involved with the Kode With Klossy camp, you can still refer to this guide as starting points to learning Web Development!

-This should not be a substitute for the camp, but rather serve as resources you can use to help your learning and expand your abilities after the camp.

-~ Feel free to make a pull request and add anything to this repo! ~
+ This repository was made initially as a resource guide for students participating in the Kode with Klossy Web Development Camps for Summer 2020, however, it is now a crowdsource place full of useful sources to learn about web development along other with other useful tools - such as navigating Git and using Github - as you navigate as a developer. \

+ I will be continually updating this repository throughout time, however, feel free to fork the repo or make contributions here!

  ### Best Sites for Learning ANYTHING Web Development Related
  * [W3Schools](https://www.w3schools.com/)